Kurller/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Don't just count your directories, make your directories count -> Write a script that counts the number of directories and sub-directories in the current directory.
 12 .What’s new -> Create a script that displays the 10 newest files in the current directory 13 .
 Being unique is better than being perfect -> Create a script that takes a list of words as input and prints only words that appear exactly once.
+15. Count that word -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd